 A valid common law marriage in Texas is where a man and woman become husband and wife without getting a marriage license and having a marriage ceremony.
 Once established, a common law marriage has the same legal effect as a ceremonial marriage.

-To have a common law marriage in the state, you must do three things:
+Under Texas law, to have a common law marriage, you must do three things:

 (1) Agree to be married

 (2) Live together as husband and wife, and

 (3) Told others (hold yourselves out) that you are married.

 In What Ways Do People “Hold Themselves Out” as Married?

 Simply put, by telling others that they are married.
 Examples of telling other people you are married include:

 • Introducing yourselves as a married couple; or

 • Doing something that made people think you were married, like signing credit applications as a married couple.